iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Upgrade Notice ==

+= 2.0.5 =
+Transitionnal fix, should be stable

 = 2.0.4 =
 Important fix for PHP5.3, video improvements, and static terms to allow use of the glossary system without Ajax (thanks to rikengct for this suggestion)